-You have probably heard landscape designers speak of "hardscape," but the term, "softscape" is used less frequently.
-Intuitively, you may guess that, being the opposite of hardscape, it must refer to everything in the landscape that is soft.
-But that would not be quite right.
-So let me furnish you with the precise definition.
+You have probably heard landscape designers speak of hardscape, but the term, softscape is used less frequently.
+Intuitively, you might guess that being the opposite of hardscape, it must refer to everything in the landscape that is soft, but that would not be quite right.
+So let's furnish you with the precise definition.

-So why is it incorrect to say that softscape simply means all the elements in one's landscaping that are soft?
-Well, contemplate this.
+Why is it incorrect to say that softscape simply means all the elements in one's landscaping that are soft?
 A tree is considered part of the softscape, but if you are playing catch with the kids in the yard and accidentally run full-steam into a tree's trunk, will it feel soft to you?
 Hardly, because you will most likely come away with a bruise.

-So, to qualify as softscape, an object has to be a plant.
+To qualify as softscape, an object has to be a plant.
 It does not have to be soft to the touch, although this will sometimes be the case.
-For example, the silver foliage of the perennial plant lamb's ears are velvety soft to the touch as possible.
+For example, the silver foliage of the perennial plant lamb's ears are velvety soft to the touch.

 Examples of Softscape

-Remember, since "softscape" describes plant life, even a lawn grass (or common lawn weed, depending on your point of view) such as tall fescue grass counts.
+Remember, because the term softscape describes plant life, even a lawn grass (or common lawn weed, depending on your point of view) such as tall fescue grass counts.
 It is not just the showy plants that qualify as being softscape elements.

 The number of different kinds of perennials and biennials is mind-boggling.
 They grow in all sorts of different ways, inject great variety into the way your softscape looks, and serve all kinds of purposes.

-At the opposite end of the spectrum, some perennials are very short.
-The ones that spread furnish you with softscape potentially useful as a ground cover.
+At the opposite end of the spectrum, some perennials can grow very low to the ground.
+Their spreading habit furnishes you with softscape potentially useful as a ground cover.
 Here are some ground covers of note:

 Softscape to the Rescue

 The drawback?
-Well, you will end up with a square or rectangular patio -- in other words, one with straight edges.
-If you do not mind making your life a little more difficult, though, you can cut pavers and give your patio rounded edges, as long as you have the right equipment.
+You end up with a square or rectangular patio—in other words, one with straight edges.
+If you do not mind making your life a little more difficult, though, you can cut pavers and build a patio with rounded edges if you have the right equipment.

 Is it possible to have your cake and eat it, too?
-That is, is there a way to build a patio with straight edges but then somehow soften them later?
-Yes there is: It means complementing your hardscape with softscape.
-Specifically, what is referred to here as bringing in softscape is the use of container gardens (or potted plants, at least) along the straight edges of your patio to soften them.
+Yes, you can, by enhancing your hardscape with softscape.
+You can bring in softscape by placing container gardens along the straight edges of your patio to soften them.